theory/justatheory/content/photo/nyc/harlem-hawk/index.md

 happy to enjoy a bit of camaraderie on a beautiful fall day in The City.

-When I circled back an hour or so later, the hawk had moved across the path, and now was poking around in the shrubbery.
+When I circled back an hour or so later, the hawk had moved across the path, and now was poking around in the ground cover.
 It saw me watching.
 Some ethno­graphy, perhaps?

 Naw, it kept picking something up and shaking its head; a dragonfly or cricket I think, but couldn't get close enough to tell.
 Could be it was hungry after all.

 {{% figure
     src    = "hawk9.jpeg"
-    alt     = "A red-tailed curiously eyes a black squirrel in New York City" caption = "I see you!"
+    alt     = "A red-tailed hawk sitting among some ground cover in New York City" caption = "Poking among the ground cover, looking for a snack?"
 %}}

 Either way, it made my day.
 Man I love this city.